 To read more about these amazing plans, visit this link: https://supportkings.org.uk/get-involved/kings-critical-care-appeal/

 The aim is to run 19 races in 2018 and at least one a month - a big challenge for me considering I'm a recovering heart AND leg patient now too!
-Russ & I have several booked throughout the year which I will update regularly.
-Here's the list so far:
+Russ & I have several booked throughout the year, here is the list:

 16. October 27th - Lee Valley VeloPark 10k

 18. November 24th - Lee Valley VeloPark 10k